Find out how YOU can avoid points from going on your driving record!

 - Driving While License Suspended – 2 points

-CPL rights forfeited 3-8 years for criminal traffic violations: If avoiding all the economic burdens and lifestyle constraints described above is not enough justification to hire an attorney and fight your traffic ticket, then it should also be noted that your Concealed Pistol License (CPL) privileges and 2nd Amendment rights are curtailed after being convicted of certain criminal traffic violations in Michgan.
+CPL rights forfeited 3-8 years for criminal traffic violations: If you are convicted of a felony, you may not own or possess a firearm.
+If you are convicted of certain criminal traffic misdemeanors, you may lose your “concealed carry” rights.
 For example, Michigan Concealed Pistol License Requirements state that you cannot apply for a CPL if you’ve been convicted of reckless driving in the last 8 years.

 Fighting vs Paying a Traffic Ticket: Cost-Benefit Analysis